Fall & Winter 2023 Honors Scholars Seminars

 Distance Education

 Despite vast improvements in health care and disease prevention, we still have a long way to go in terms of making our world a healthier place.
 "It appears that the severity of many health problems could potentially be reduced by improving communication among providers, between providers and patients, between health researchers, and between public health leaders and the public" (Wright, Sparks, O'Hair, 2020, p.
 4).
-This seminar will examine how we communicate health in personal, interpersonal, public, cultural, and mediated ways.
-The information presented in class will cover a broad range of topics, such as ethical dilemmas surrounding health, the close relationship between health and religious beliefs, and different types of images of health in the media.
+This seminar will discuss how we communicate health in personal, interpersonal, public, cultural, and mediated ways.
+The information presented will cover a broad range of topics from ethical dilemmas surrounding health, the close relationship between health and religious beliefs, and images of health in the media.
 Additionally, we will look at how race, age, ability, language, sexual orientation, and economic status impact health.

 Students are encouraged to voice and consider a wide variety of viewpoints.
 The object is not to find the one right answer, but to gain experience discussing and reflecting on the immense responsibilities involved in communicating about health.